vidtsin/babycare-odoo/bbc_sale/README.rst

 * Add a custom, stored definition of configurable products
 * #2660, don't allow consumables with one attribute to be selected on a sale order line
 * For configurable products, mask the default code on the template
+* Introduce variant_published flag on the variant level (cf. template's website_published flag)
+* Introduce variant_eol flag on the variant level (cf. template's eol/obsolete states)
+* variant_published and variant_eol are kept in sync with nonconfigurable templates